On Group Relative Policy Optimization Collapse in Agent Search: The Lazy Likelihood-Displacement: Experiments and Analysis

 \textbf{Experimental settings.} For training, we follow the setup in~\cite{jin2025search} and conduct experiments using two model families: Qwen-2.5-3B and Qwen-2.5-7B, each in both Base and Instruct variants~\citep{yang2024qwen2}.
-We consider two training configurations.
-(1) \textbf{NQ-Only (single-hop)}: the model is trained solely on the single-hop Natural Questions (NQ) dataset~\citep{kwiatkowski2019natural}.
-(2) \textbf{NQ+Hotpot (single-hop+multi-hop)}: the model is trained on a merged corpus combining NQ with HotpotQA~\citep{yang2018hotpotqa}, providing broader coverage of both open-domain and multi-hop reasoning.
-For the retrieval dataset, we use the 2018 Wikipedia dump~\citep{karpukhin2020dense} as the knowledge corpus and employ E5~\citep{wang2022text} as the dense retriever.
-To ensure fair comparison across retrieval-augmented baselines, we fix the number of retrieved passages to three, following the configuration in~\citet{jin2025search}.
-Unless otherwise specified, we use the same optimization hyperparameters as Search-R1~\citep{jin2025search}, with the only modification being a reduced maximum turn limit: from 4 in Search-R1 to 2 for NQ-only training and 3 for the NQ+Hotpot setting, improving training efficiency.
-Unless stated otherwise, the regularization weight is fixed at $\lambda = 0.1$.
+We follow the training configuration in Search-R1~\citep{jin2025search} and use \textbf{NQ+Hotpot (single-hop+multi-hop)}: the model is trained on a merged corpus combining NQ with HotpotQA~\citep{yang2018hotpotqa}, providing broader coverage of both open-domain and multi-hop reasoning.
+For the retrieval dataset, we use the 2018 Wikipedia dump~\citep{karpukhin2020dense} as the knowledge corpus and employ E5~\citep{wang2022text} as the dense retriever and fix the number of retrieved passages to three.
+Unless otherwise specified, we use the same optimization hyperparameters as Search-R1~\citep{jin2025search}, with the only modification being a reduced maximum turn from 4 to 3 for the NQ+Hotpot, improving training efficiency.
+Unless stated otherwise, the regularization weight is fixed at $\lambda = 0.2$.
+More details see Sec.~\ref{sec:add_hyp}. \\ \textbf{Evaluation settings.} The Evaluation is performed on seven datasets, categorized as follows: (1) \textit{General QA:} NQ~\citep{kwiatkowski2019natural}, TriviaQA~\citep{joshi2017triviaqa}, and PopQA~\citep{mallen2022not}.
+(2) \textit{Multi-Hop QA:} HotpotQA~\citep{yang2018hotpotqa}, 2WikiMultiHopQA~\citep{ho2020constructing}, Musique~\citep{trivedi2022musique}, and Bamboogle~\citep{press2022measuring}.
+We follow~\cite{jin2025search} and adopt exact match (EM) as the evaluation metric. \\ \textbf{Baseline Methods.} To evaluate the effectiveness of \ours{}, we use baselines in Search-R1~\cite{jin2025search} and additionally include methods that improve training stability via dense rewards, namely StepSearch~\cite{zheng2025stepsearch}, CriticSearch~\citep{zhang2025criticsearch}, and TreeGRPO~\cite{ji2025tree}.
+See~\cref{sec:d_bm} for detailed descriptions.